-Every year people die in Florida as a result of tropical storms and hurricanes, often as a result of storm tides and rip currents even when the storms are hundreds of miles offshore.
+Every year people die in Florida as a result of tropical storms and hurricanes, often as a result of ignoring evacuation orders or storm tides and rip currents even when the storms are hundreds of miles offshore.

 The official hurricane season runs from the beginning of June to the end of November with the months of August to October typically being the most active.
 Storms often form in May and some have been known to continue into January.